yuxqiu/modern-poetry/others/README.md

-Please notice that all poems in this folder are not perfect, which means that some of them have encoding problem because of the original storing website.
-Thus, if you find that some poems are not from your country, please open an issue to tell me the problem, and I will deal with it.
+Please notice that all poems in this folder are not perfect, which means that some of them have encoding problems because of the original storing website.
+Thus, if you find that any problem in these poems, please open an issue to tell me the problem, and I will deal with it.